 Winter is back with a vengeance.
 Temperatures dropped to single and even negative digits this week and we got a bit of snow to make things more pleasant.
 The snow I like.
 A midwesterner by birth and upbringing, I am accustomed to winter and love it in it's own miserable way.
 I always appreciate the variety in nature and would, I think, be unhappy living somewhere the seasons didn't change.
 Still, one has to be calm about these changes and take them in stride.
 As with all things, really.

+Happily for me, the Knitty pattern Widdershins has instructions for the best sock heel ever.
+I don't personally like the short row heel, since I never get them to fit well on my foot.
+They're either too short and uncomfortable or too long and too comfortable.
 Like the Schurch toe-up prototype, the Widdershins heel uses increases to create the gusset, but then turns the heel with a fabulous little short-row-y pocket.
 After that you decrease, rather than picking up stitches which I always find fiddly and have to do at least two or three times to get the right number of stitches.
 I love the ease of execution in the pattern, but it's taken me a long time to figure out the math necessary to convert the heel for use with any pattern and gauge of yarn.
 Having done so, I'm probably more proud of these socks than any others to date.

 Pattern: Original, but Frankenstein-ed.
 Tentatively referred to as the Twilight socks.